$28/day per dog || $15/day per cat

 While our kennel can accommodate almost any dog, we will put some restrictions on human aggressive dogs for the safety of our staff.
-However, we are more than happy to work with your dog and take it slow while they become used to the kennel and the routine.
-Sometimes, dogs tend to be a little fear aggressive, but we are able to work with these dogs while they get warmed up to the kennel and our staff.
-Believe it or not, we have some pups that have come in that started out as timid and aggressive, but have become some of our best boarders!
-Unfortunately, we do have to put a loose restriction on Great Danes because this type of dog does not usually board well, and has resulted in severe and even life threatening injuries.
+We also have a loose restriction on Great Danes because they usually do not board well, and this has resulted in severe and even life threatening injuries while boarding.
 We will not take critters with any suture, oozing open wound, or any transmissible disease.
 We cannot take a dog with a cone or a cast-type bandage without prior conversation with management.
 Wolves or wolf hybrids of any kind are not allowed to board at our facility.
 Puppies too young to receive a rabies vaccine we also cannot board.
-In addition we ask that if your dog is older, to talk to your vet to see if boarding them is the right course of action, as they may be more comfortable with different accommodations unavailable at our facility.
+In addition we ask that if your dog is older, recovering, or injured, to talk to your vet to see if boarding them here is the right course of action, as they may be more comfortable with different accommodations unavailable at our facility.
 We have the right to turn you away at the door if we notice you bring your dog in with any of the above afflictions, and will take them to a vet immediately upon arrival if we do not catch it before you leave.
 Just give us a call if you are unsure!

 What if my dog or cat is not good with others?

 If your dog prefers the company of only them self, that is not an issue at all.
-Potty breaks would be alone with just your pup and one of our trained staff members, and private activities are only 1$ extra per activity, getting the same treatment as any pair or group would!
 Dogs stay completely private unless signed up for group activity during their stay, so there's no mingling with other kennel residents, period.
-While we will gladly work with your dogs temperament, we do value the safety of our clients animals and still maintain the right to refuse to board any dog we believe would be harmful to the environment and its tenants.
+Potty breaks would be alone with just your pup and one of our trained staff members, and private activities are only $2 extra per activity, getting the same treatment as any pair or group would!
+While we will gladly work with your dogs temperament, we do value the safety of our clients animals and still maintain the right to refuse to board any dog we believe would be harmful to our environment and its tenants.
 Cats do not get interaction with other clients pets at all, but lots of staff snuggles!
 Even if your kitties are from the same family; if they board separate we will not put them out together, so let the staff know if it is OK!

 How big does my dog need to be to qualify for the giant dog kennel and rate?